Learn About CHIP in Delaware

 Unlike the Medicaid program, parents or guardians of children in the Delaware Healthy Children Program will have to pay a small premium to start their coverage and will continue to pay the premium each month.
 However, they will not need to pay any copays.
 To learn more about how to apply for CHIP and other helpful information, continue reading the following sections.

-Who is eligible for CHIP in Delaware?
+Who qualifies for CHIP in Delaware?

 Before you learn what services are covered by CHIP in Delaware, you can become familiar with the eligibility guidelines for the program.
 People seeking either CHIP or Medicaid enrollment will have to qualify before they can continue with the enrollment process.
 The DE Children’s Health Insurance Program is available to applicants who:

 - Are a United States citizen, legal alien or permanent resident.

 - Are younger than 19 years of age.

 - Are part of a household that meets the income qualifications.